gvwilson/buildtogether.tech/src/design/index.md

     enough of the class inheritance hierarchy to show how the servers will load user request handlers dynamically.

-The system's [%i "physical architecture!diagram" "diagrams!physical architecture" %]physical architecture[%/i%].
+The system's physical architecture[%i "physical architecture!diagram" "diagrams!physical architecture" %].
 :   This is the files, processes, sockets, database tables, etc., that make it
     up.
 In most cases, this consists of a bunch of boxes representing the machines the application's components run on, trees showing files and directories, and circles showing running processes.
 A lot of this stuff can show up in the conceptual architecture as well.

-[%i "workflow diagram" "diagrams!workflow" %][%g workflow_diagram "Workflow diagrams" %][%/i%] that show how users accomplish things.
+[%g workflow_diagram "Workflow diagrams" %][%i "workflow diagram" "diagrams!workflow" %] that show how users accomplish things.
-:   Workflows are almost always drawn as [%i "finite state machines!use in software design" %][%g fsm "finite state machines" %][%/i%].
+:   Workflows are almost always drawn as [%g fsm "finite state machines" %][%i "finite state machines!use in software design" %].
 Each node
     represents a state the user and the system can be in, while the arcs show how to get from one state to another.

 Schemas or data models.
 :   These can be fairly literal pictures of the tables in a database, possibly
-    augmented with arrows to show what's a foreign key for what, or [%i "entity-relationship diagram" "diagrams!entity-relationship" %][%g er_diagram "entity-relationship diagrams" %][%/i%] that also show which relationships are one-to-one, one-to-many, and so on ([%f er-diagram %]).
+    augmented with arrows to show what's a foreign key for what, or [%g er_diagram "entity-relationship diagrams" %][%i "entity-relationship diagram" "diagrams!entity-relationship" %] that also show which relationships are one-to-one, one-to-many, and so on ([%f er-diagram %]).